Compulsory submissions until the November, 15th.

 Portucalense University

-Event Timing: 2 PM to 8 PM (Lisbon time)
+Event Timing: 9:30 AM to 7 PM (Lisbon time)

-Keynote speakers confirmed (in progress):
+Keynote speakers confirmed:

 When the Alarm is Coming from Inside The House: The Threat of neo-Nazi terrorism on Political Preferences and White Identity